redtree43/personal-portfolio/README.md

 [Back to Top](#top)

 # <a id="Challenges"></a>Challenges
 My biggest challenge was deciding on a layout.
-I had grandiose plans for how my site would look without the technical skills to back it up.
-I found that finding inspirations for my design was more difficult than actually figuring stuff out in CSS.
+I found that finding inspirations for my design was more difficult than actually figuring stuff out in CSS due to the simplicity of my design.
+I originally had grandiose plans for how my site would look without the technical skills to back it up.

+One particular challenge was when I tried to do a bottom border line, I accidentally put the attribute values in the wrong order.
+I figured it out in the end though.

 [Back to Top](#top)

 # <a id="Coding"></a>Coding
+I started coding from the top down based on my design.
+I did the name and logo first, then the About/Work/Skills, then the form and finally, the icons.
+My site is exclusively HTML & CSS.

 [Back to Top](#top)